alexhagiopol/multiscale-CNN-classifier/README.md

 ![augmented_dist_train](https://github.com/alexhagiopol/multiscale_CNN_classifier/blob/master/figures/augmented_dist_train.png)

-Unfortunately, after over 60 hours of training and experimenting using an NVIDIA GTX 980Ti, I was not able to achieve higher accuracy with augmented data than with unagumented data.
-This result baffles me; I am stuck at 94% accuracy at the present moment.
-The provided implementations forgo augmentation which yielded an accuracy of 93%.

 #### Model Architecture

 I implemented the multiscale architecture described in Sermanet and LeCun's paper with added regularization and dropout